pisanorg/yusuf/aiprojects.md

 The tuning method may be the more portable contribution.
 Scripted student personas are driven through the live pipeline and re-scored by a stronger model, with every rejection's stated reason recorded, so failures get fixed by cause rather than by vibes and no human subjects are needed to iterate.
 That surfaced an "over-help ladder" that I did not expect to be so orderly: fix the blatant solution leaks and the tutor starts naming the exact bug; fix that and it starts over-citing general facts.
 Each fix exposes the next rung.
 The measure, diagnose, and fix loop generalizes to any agent that has to refuse a capability it has.

 Claude was a heavy collaborator on this one, which is a slightly recursive situation: a language model helping write up how to stop a language model from being too helpful.

+The tutor it describes is [YPDSA](https://ypdsa.pisan.me/), deployed for CSS 342/343 and listed above.

 Read it at <https://arxiv.org/abs/2608.12292>